dannyYassine/vanille/pages/always-web-component.md

 :::

-Next, start building your UI for in-house JSX:
+Next, start building your UI with in-house JSX:

 ```ts
 import { BaseView, define } from '@vanille/core';